agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_distance_hypot.md

 @subsection distance-hypot-performance Performance

-As was done in the previous example, this code was compiled using g++-6.0 with all optimziations enabled and run on an Intel Xeon CPU E3-1240 v3 @ 3.40GHz.
+As was done in the previous example, this code was compiled using g++-6.0 with all optimizations enabled and run on an Intel Xeon CPU E3-1240 v3 @ 3.40GHz.
 The following results were obtained when the code was compiled for SSE4.2